Redmi 6, Redmi 6A with 5.45-inch 18:9 display launched: Price, specifications

 Redmi 6 Specifications, Price

-Xiaomi Redmi 6 features a 5.45-inch display with 18:9 aspect ratio.
+Xiaomi Redmi 6 features a 5.45-inch HD+ (1440×720) display with 18:9 aspect ratio.
 The smartphone has chunky bezels on top and bottom part up front.
 Redmi 6 is powered by Helio P22 processor paired with either 3GB RAM/32GB storage or 4GB RAM/64GB storage version.
 The new Redmi 6 has dual camera setup at the back carrying a 12MP primary sensor and a 5MP secondary sensor.

 Also read: Redmi 6, Redmi 6A Launch LIVE UPDATES